Lilvb/HMS_project/README.md

 # Hotel Management System (HMS)

-A modern, full-featured **web and mobile-based Hotel Management System** designed to streamline hotel operations — from online bookings and check-ins to housekeeping, billing, and analytics.
+A modern, full-featured **web-based Hotel Management System** designed to streamline hotel operations — from online bookings and check-ins to housekeeping, billing, and analytics.

  **Built for scalability, compliance, and usability** — aligned with GDPR, PCI-DSS, and Egyptian Data Protection Law.